-Anatomy Course Anterior division of the ninth thoracic spinal nerve.
-Runs along the ninth intercostal space, below the superior rib until it ends as the anterior cutaneous branch which surfaces to supply the cutaneous skin.
+Anatomy Course Anterior division of the fourth thoracic spinal nerve.
+Runs along the fourth intercostal space, below the superior rib until it ends as the anterior cutaneous branch which surfaces to supply the cutaneous skin.
 Along the way it gives off a lateral cutaneous branch that emerges superficially and splits into a posterior and anterior

 Anatomy Course Anterior division of the third thoracic spinal nerve.
 Runs along the third intercostal space, below the superior rib until it ends as the anterior cutaneous branch which surfaces to supply the cutaneous skin.
 Along the way it gives off a lateral cutaneous branch that emerges superficially and splits into a posterior and anterior